-Cork oak trees “used the water sparingly” (Pereira et al., 2009) and the spring precipitation was of utmost importance for spring growth in the dry year (Fig. 1), which is in agreement with other studies (Besson et al., 2014; Costa et al., 2016; Oliveira et al., 2016).
+Cork oak trees “used water sparingly” (Pereira et al., 2009) and spring precipitation was of utmost importance for growth in the dry year, which is in agreement with other studies (Besson et al., 2014; Costa et al., 2016; Oliveira et al., 2016).
 In contrast, for the mild year, the cumulated precipitation allowed for a longer growing period and consequently for a higher tree growth, irrespective of a warmer and drier spring.
+(Fig. 1 and Fig. S1)

 4.3 Nitrogen contents and resorption efficiency

-A decrease in N availability is an expected consequence of drought (Sardans et al., 2008), which might be aggravated by the forecasted changes in precipitation regimes (Rodríguez et al., 2019), leading to decreased [Ngr] (Fig. 6a) (Delarco et al., 1991).
-Nitrogen concentration in green leaves in the mild year was is same range than other studies (Delarco et al., 1991; Escudero et al., 1992; Oliveira et al., 1996; Kattge et al., 2011) but Andivia et al. (2009) reported a higher variation in [Ngr] over the growing season.
+A decrease in soil N availability is an expected consequence of drought (Sardans et al., 2008), which might be aggravated by the forecasted changes in precipitation regimes (Rodríguez et al., 2019), leading to decreased [Ngr] (Fig. 6a) (Delarco et al., 1991).
+Nitrogen concentration, measured in green leaves in the mild year, was varying within the same range of values than those observed in other studies (Delarco et al., 1991; Escudero et al., 1992; Oliveira et al., 1996; Kattge et al., 2011).
+Nonetheless, Andivia et al. (2009) reported a higher variation in [Ngr] over the growing season.

 Nitrogen concentration in senescent leaves [Nse], known as resorption proficiency (Killingbeck, 1996) decreased steeply from the onset to the end of the bulk period of leaf senescence (Fig 6b, Fig. S4).
 Silla and Escudero (2003), studying the internal N cycling of Q. ilex, observed that after budburst, plants firstly relied on soil uptake and later on N resorption to supply growth requirements, which might explain our results.
-A more simple explanation lies on the fact that the first leaves shed by the tree were not senescent yet, thus N was incompletely resorbed from them.
+A simpler explanation lies on the fact that the first leaves shed by the tree were not senescent yet, thus N was incompletely resorbed from them.

-More importantly, [Nse] decreased significantly in the dry year, reaching minimum values around 5 mg g-1 (5.27 ± 0.12 mg g-1).
-Minimum reported resorption proficiency for oaks was 4.5 mg g-1 and resorption was considered highly proficient when [Nse] was lower than 7 mg g-1 (Killingbeck, 1996).
-According to the exposed, the resorption observed in cork oak was highly proficient and the lowest values of [Nse] observed at the end of the senescence period, in the dry year, suggest the potential resorption for cork oak trees.
+More importantly, [Nse] decreased significantly in the dry year, reaching minimum values around 5.27 ± 0.12 mg g-1.
+Minimum reported resorption proficiency for oaks was 4.5 mg g-1 and and trees with [Nse] lower than 7 mg g-1 were considered highly proficient (Killingbeck, 1996).
+According to the exposed, the resorption observed in cork oak was highly proficient and the lowest values of [Nse] observed at the end of the senescence period, in the dry year, suggest a high potential of resorption for cork oak trees.

 An increase in nitrogen resorption from senescent leaves is a recognized feature of Mediterranean plants (Andivia et al., 2009; Sardans and Peñuelas, 2013) and is a key feature of nutrient conservation strategies (Vergutz et al., 2012; Brant and Chen, 2015; Xu et al., 2017).
-Cork oak has been reported to resorb N more than the average in Mediterranean woody species (Delarco et al., 1991).
-The NRE (63 %) in the dry year was far higher than the 47 % or 56 % that were reported for evergreen trees (Aerts, 1996; Vergutz et al., 2012) or even for the 48 % or 52% for cork oak (Delarco et al., 1991; Escudero et al., 1992), the latter being similar to NRE in the mild year (54 %).
+Cork oak has been reported to resorb more N more than the of Mediterranean woody species (Delarco et al., 1991).
+The NRE in the dry year (63 %) was higher than the values reported for evergreen trees (47 % or 56 %) (Aerts, 1996; Vergutz et al., 2012) or for cork oak (48 % or 52 %) (Delarco et al., 1991; Escudero et al., 1992), the latter being similar to NRE in the mild year (54 %), in our study.